 - Clean off your dogs’ or cats’ legs, feet, and stomachs after they come in from the snow.
 Salt and other chemicals can make animals sick if they are ingested while the animals are cleaning themselves.

 - When you see dogs left outdoors, provide them with proper shelter.
 Doghouses should be made of wood (metal is a poor insulator) and positioned in a sunny location during cold weather.
 Raise the house several inches off the ground, and put a flap over the door to keep out cold drafts.
 Use straw for bedding (rugs and blankets can get wet and freeze).

 - Buy nontoxic antifreeze made with propylene glycol instead of ethylene glycol, which can kill animals even in small doses.
 Safe brands include Sierra and Prestone Lowtox.
 Animals are attracted to antifreeze for its sweetness, so clean up spills quickly, and buy brands with the bittering agent denatonium benzoate.

-- Give wildlife a boost.
+- Don’t forget birds and other wildlife.
+During extreme winter weather, provide birds and other wildlife with access to an emergency water supply by filling a heavy nonmetal water bowl (tongues can freeze to metal) and breaking the surface ice at least twice a day.
 While it’s best to provide natural sources of food and shelter for birds by planting flowers and trees that produce seeds and berries, birds may need an extra boost during the winter, when they are burning extra calories to keep warm.
 Use a blend of seeds that includes oiled sunflower seeds, which are high in calories.
 Remember to stop the feeding when the weather warms up.
 An artificial food source causes wild animals to congregate in unnaturally large numbers in areas where they may be welcomed by some, but not others, and it can also make them easy targets for predators.
 Eventually, they may lose their ability to forage for food on their own entirely.